 In the world of industrial design, a prototype might be constructed from cardboard.
-In graphic design a prototype might be a series of sketches.
+For graphic design, a prototype might include a series of sketches.
 In learning experience design, a prototype could involve storyboarding an interaction.
 They say it’s better to fail early and often with your prototypes because with each failure comes a better understanding of what will work.

 Some ways to prototype or to create form include: